awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Overview.ActiveSessions.md

 ## Dimensions<a name="USER_PerfInsights.Overview.ActiveSessions.dimensions"></a>

-The `DB Load` metric has subcomponents called dimensions\.
+The `db.load` metric is different from the other time\-series metrics because you can break it into subcomponents called dimensions\.
 You can think of dimensions as categories or "group by" clauses for the different characteristics of the `DB Load` metric\.
 When you are diagnosing performance issues, the most useful dimensions are wait events and top SQL\.

-## Wait events<a name="USER_PerfInsights.Overview.ActiveSessions.waits"></a>
+### Wait events<a name="USER_PerfInsights.Overview.ActiveSessions.waits"></a>

 A *wait event* causes a SQL statement to wait for a specific event to happen before it can continue running\.
 For example, a SQL statement might wait until a locked resource is unlocked\.
 By combining `DB Load` with wait events, you can get a complete picture of the session state\.
 Wait events vary by DB engine:
 + For information about all MariaDB and MySQL wait events, see [Wait Event Summary Tables](https://dev.mysql.com/doc/refman/5.7/en/wait-summary-tables.html) in the MySQL documentation\.